 This day is of such importance to Thai people that it has been designated as a public holiday.
 This means that many shops and attractions may be closed on this day and alcohol sales may be restricted.

-In Chiang Mai, Visakha Bucha Day is celebrated by many local people walking up 11kms to the summit of Doi Suthep Temple.
+In Chiang Mai, Visakha Bucha Day is celebrated by many locals walking 11kms to the summit of Doi Suthep Temple.
 You will see nearly 10,000 people make the climb up the mountain.
-Many people start the night before or just after midnight in order to reach the temple as the sun is rising.
+Many people start the night before or just after midnight to reach the temple as the sun rises.

-If you choose to take part in this religious celebration, make sure to dress appropriately and cover your knees and shoulders once at the temple.
+If you choose to participate in this religious celebration, dress appropriately and cover your knees and shoulders once at the temple.

 The following activities are typically scheduled in celebration of this day: